Uppsala Cathedral: Interior

+A lamp in the von Dohn side choir gifted by the Ethiopian emperor Haile Selassie, probably during his visit in 1924.

 The Coronation Vault stands 27 m above the point at which the transept crosses the nave.
 It is where most of Sweden's monarchs were crowned from the Middle Ages until 1719.
 During the restoration in the 1880s, the interior ceiling and walls of the cathedral were decorated in the Neo-Gothic style.
 Some depictions, such as one of the Reformation's Martin Luther, added figures beyond the cathedral's medieval heritage.
 During the renovation work carried out in the 1970s, many of the medieval frescoes which had been whitewashed over after the Reformation were uncovered and restored.
 The high altar is used for the cathedral's services on the most important feast days in the church calendar.
 It is also here that all Swedish bishops are ordained.
 The silver chandelier is from 1647.
 The large crucifix in silver and crystal from Orrefors was installed in 1976.